Crossmint/onramp-quickstart/README.md

 </div>

 ## Introduction
 Create and fund a crypto wallet using Crossmint Onramp.
-This quickstart walks through creating an order, completing KYC (Persona) when required, collecting payment via Checkout.com Flow, and tracking delivery to the recipient wallet.
+This quickstart walks through creating an order, completing KYC (Persona) when required, collecting payment, and tracking delivery to the recipient wallet.

-**Learn how to:**
+### Key features
+- Accept fiat payments via credit and debit cards
 - Create an onramp order
 - Handle KYC via Persona when required
-- Collect payment with Checkout.com Web Components (Flow)
-- Track delivery status and show the resulting transaction id
+- Deliver funds directly to a buyer’s wallet
+- Manage the full order lifecycle with real-time status updates
+- Maintain full control over the UI and UX of your checkout flow

 ## Deploy
 Easily deploy the template to Vercel with the button below.
 You will need to set the required environment variables in the Vercel dashboard.